 Cash provided by operating activities increased by approximately \$25 million in 2012 as compared to 2011.
-The change is attributable to an increase of approximately \$14 million due to changes in the levels of operating assets and liabilities; an increase of approximately \$10 million in depreciation and amortization and other non-cash operating activities, including impairments of goodwill and other intangible assets of approximately \$9 million; and an increase of approximately \$742 thousand in cash provided by net income.
-Our largest asset is our accounts receivable liability is our accounts payable.
+The change is attributable to an increase of approximately \$14 million due to changes in the levels of operating assets and liabilities; an increase of approximately \$11 million in depreciation and amortization and other non-cash operating activities, including impairments of goodwill and other intangible assets of approximately \$9 million; and an increase of approximately \$741 thousand in cash provided by net income.
+Our largest asset is our accounts receivable and our largest liability is our accounts payable.
 A significant portion of our accounts receivable and accounts payable result from the use of subcontractors to perform work on our contracts and from the purchase of materials to fulfill our contract requirements.
-Accordingly, our levels of accounts receivable and accounts payable may fluctuate depending on the timing of the government services ordered, government funding delays, the timing of billings received from subcontractors and materials vendors, and the timing of payments receivable and accounts payable in short time periods.
+Accordingly, our levels of accounts receivable and accounts payable may fluctuate depending on the timing of the government services ordered, government funding delays, the timing of billings received from subcontractors and materials vendors, and the timing of payments received from government customers in payment of these services.
+Such timing differences have the potential to cause significant increases and decreases in our accounts receivable and accounts payable in short time periods.